NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/common.rst

     Single Cmd    Sync Cmd
    ============  ===========

-Each type of command is an alias to specified versions of two base template classes : AbstractSynchronizeMotorCmd and AbstractSingleMotorCmd
+Each type of command is an alias to specified versions of two base template classes: AbstractSynchronizeMotorCmd and AbstractSingleMotorCmd

 Util
 --------------------------